contentstack/cli/packages/contentstack-bulk-publish/README.md

                                   --alias flag.
   -y, --yes                       Set it to true to process the command with the current configuration.
       --api-version=<value>       API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
+      --branch=<value>            [default: main] The name of the branch where you want to perform the bulk publish operation.
+If you don't mention the branch name, then by default the content from the main branch will be published.
       --bulk-publish=<value>      [default: true] Set this flag to use Contentstack’s Bulk Publish APIs.
 It is true, by default.
       --content-types=<value>...
 The UID of the content type whose entries you want to publish in bulk.
 In case of